microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraServicePrincipalMembership.md

 This command gets top two memberships of a specified service principal.

-- `-ObjectId` parameter specifies the service principal ID.
+- `-ServicePrincipalId` parameter specifies the service principal ID.

 ## Parameters